KDE/krita/README_PACKAGERS.md

 There are four forks of 3rd party libraries that are relevant and cannot be replaced by system libraries:

 * plugins/impex/raw/3rdparty contains a fork of kdcraw.
-Upstread removed most functionality from this library and is in general unable to provide a stable API.
+Upstream removed most functionality from this library and is in general unable to provide a stable API.
 The library has been renamed to avoid conflicts with upstream kdcraw.

 * plugins/impex/xcf/3rdparty contains the xcftools code.
 This has never been released as a library